All the Real Girls: Plot

 Later, Noel asks Paul if they can spend the night in a motel.
 She emotionally tells him about a set of scars on her side: a few years earlier, her dad had let her drive their boat on a lake, but she was careless and ran over a boy in the water.
 She fell on the deck in horror and began clawing at her skin with a fishhook.
 Noel says she just wanted to feel pain for what she had done, and Paul comforts her.
 They go out swimming near the motel that night, then return to the room and make a tent with the sheets on the bed.
 When he returns home, Paul's mother is waiting by her bed, disappointed because he forgot to return her car, causing her to ride her bike to a disabled child's party tardily.

 Paul later finds Tip sitting along the river in town.
 He asks Paul to do right by Noel, withholding his anger at how much the two of them used to sleep with women without a care.
 Then he reveals that he got a local girl pregnant, which has sent him on a drinking bender.
 Paul asks if he loves the girl, and Tip guesses he does.
 Meanwhile, Bust-Ass, who has an interest in Noel, starts becoming friendly with her.
 Noel tells Paul that she will be spending the weekend at a friend's lake house.

 When Noel returns, she has come back with a short new haircut.
 When Paul notices she has a hesitant air about her, she says something happened while she was away.
 She painfully admits she slept with another guy, and Paul is heartbroken, resulting in a breakup.

 At the bar one night, a drunken Paul sees Noel come in with Bust-Ass.
 They are just friends, but the sight of them together incenses Paul and he causes a scene.
-Noel is annoyed with Paul’s behavior, but after he apologizes she takes him back to her place and they have sex.
+Noel is annoyed with Paul’s behavior, but after he apologizes, she takes him back to her place and they have sex.

-Some time later, Paul and Noel are no longer seeing each other but remain on friendly terms.
-Paul still has some lingering heartache over his first love, but has emerged out of the relationship a better person thanks to Noel and tries to move on.
+Sometime later, Paul and Noel are no longer seeing each other but remain on friendly terms.
+Paul still has some lingering heartache over his first love but has emerged out of the relationship a better person thanks to Noel and tries to move on.